Child protection conferences

 To help provide information for a Child Protection Conference which you have been invited to attend, please complete the relevant report.

 To help prepare professionals and parents/carers for a Child Protection Conference, the Integrated Children's Services have published copies of the Initial and Review Conference agenda templates.

-If you would like to provide feedback about a Child Protection Conference you have attended.
-Please complete the relevant feedback form and send to the Integrated Children's Service.
+If you would like to provide feedback about a Child Protection Conference you have attended, please use the online form below:

 Statement of confidentiality